What is the Orlando Police Explorer Program?

 It is the goal of the Orlando Police Explorer Program that all members become involved in law enforcement and/or community service through training and activities.

-We meet every Tuesday evening from 6:00 – 8:00 p.m. in the Orlando Police Department Auditorium.
+We meet most Tuesday evenings from 6 – 8 pm at an Orlando Police Department facility.

 For more information contact:

 - Email: email@example.com

 - Phone: 407.758.4632

 A Police Officer’s mission is to protect and serve;

 A mission that is sometimes demanding and not without danger;